 This is a large task to accomplish.
-Therefore, students need to allocate time to complete writing of medical notes, portfolio assignments, learning agreement goals, and other clinical year assessments to fulfill the requirements from the Arizona CVM.
+Therefore, students need to allocate time to complete writing of medical notes, portfolio assignments, learning agreement goals, and other clinical year assessments to fulfill the requirements from the U of A CVM.
 The need for this time is communicated to the OSV.